xzl01/qtcreator/README.md

 You can find more options in the generated CMakeCache.txt file.
 For instance, building of Qbs together with Qt Creator can be enabled with `-DBUILD_QBS=ON`.

 Installation is not needed.
+You can run Qt Creator directly from the build directory.
+On Windows, make sure that your `PATH` environment variable points to all required DLLs, like Qt and LLVM.
+On Linux and macOS, the build already contains the necessary `RPATH`s for the dependencies.

-It is however possible, using
+If you want to install Qt Creator anyway, that is however possible using

     cmake --install . --prefix /path/to/qtcreator_install